 Extra fats: Whatever you’re having for breakfast (even if it’s regular old oatmeal), you can increase the fat-to-carb ratio by adding delicious powdered fats like cream, coconut cream, or butter.
 Add them to your coffee too!

 Lunches and Dinners

 There’s a lot of overlap between lunch and dinner food, especially when it comes to keto backpacking foods that aren’t the traditional pasta or rice.
 In this section I’ll list a bunch more ideas that could work well for lunch or dinner depending on your preference.

-Dehydrated or freeze dried meats are a lightweight way to add protein and fat, or a convenient ingredient to DIY backpacking meals.
+Dehydrated or freeze dried meats are a lightweight way to add protein and fat, or a convenient ingredient for DIY backpacking meals.
 Options range from bulk containers of beef (I used that entire container making meals for the Arizona Trail!) to single-serving packets of dried pulled pork (perhaps more appetizing).

 Dried veggies: While not specifically keto, if you’re making a just-add-water backpacking meal you may as well throw in some veggies for nutrition.
 I like this dehydrated spinach, tomatoes, mixed veggies, and pretty much everything else from that brand too.